 Perhaps most importantly, you’ll want to get at the core of what drives your customers to make purchases.
 Aspects such as their values, biggest challenges, needs, and desires are critical components for your personas.
 This kind of information will be the most vital for helping you understand your customers’ motivations.

 There are several sources you can use for compiling this information.
 Facebook Insights and Google Analytics are useful tools if you already have a Facebook profile or a website.
-You can also use customer surveys, interviews, or in-person interactions with customers to bring together the data you’ll need.
+You can use a survey plugin to add a survey to your website.
+You can also use interviews or in-person interactions with customers to bring together the data you’ll need.

 Step 2: Find or Create a ‘Persona Template’